AdaCore/xmlada/docs/sax.rst

   </preferences>

-This is a very simple example which doesn't use namespaces, and has a very limited nesting of nodes.
+This is a very simple example which doesn’t use namespaces, and has a very limited nesting of nodes.
 However, that should help demonstrate the basics of using SAX.